elastic/eui-cljs/README.md

             [eui.horizontal-rule :refer [EuiHorizontalRule]]
 ```

 We are also able to overwrite certain components without the end-developer's knowledge which keeps the experience unified.
-For example we needed to port the text field components so they would compatible with Reagent's async-rendering.
-Those components live in the overrwrites directory.
+For example, we needed to port the text field components so they would be compatible with Reagent's async-rendering.
+Those components live in the overwrites directory.

 ## Styling/Theming